 (d) Sell its assisted living program.

+[(2) A license with 100 or fewer beds shall notify the Department at least 60 days in advance.

+(3) A license with more than 100 beds shall notify the Department at least 90 days in advance. ]

 (2) The licensee shall include the following information in the notice to the Department:

 (a) The method for informing residents and resident representatives of its intent to close, change ownership, change location, or sell its assisted living program; and